More about: 9 Best tours of Stockholm

 4. Gastronomic tour of Stockholm

 Many destinations around the world are renowned for their gastronomic richness and Stockholm is no exception.
-In the Swedish capital you have the chance to join a gastronomic tour that takes you on a journey through the authentic flavours of the local cuisine.
+In the Swedish capital you will have the chance to join a gastronomic tour that will take you through the authentic flavours of the local cuisine.

 During the tour you can visit the Östermalm flea market, where you can explore the stalls full of fresh produce and taste typical delicacies such as gravlax, a salmon marinated in dill and mustard, which embodies the essence of Swedish culinary tradition.